What is Qigong (Chi Kung)?

 Though many Qigong practitioners claim to feel significant improvements concerning different ailments, some even maintaining that they felt positive effects right form the start, independent research on these healing aspect of Qigong does not validly support these accounts.

 Qigong therefore can be seen as a way to further bodily and mental well-being in a gentle and sustainable way.
 Serious and continuous practice can improve bodily fitness and enhance its flexibility, but at this stage it cannot be confirmed as an adequate substitute for conservative medical treatment especially for severe illnesses like e.g. cancer.
 Some practitioners report though that for them Qigong exercises had a positive influence on tinnitus, cardiovascular diseases and chronic illnesses as well as Parkinson’s disease and multiple sclerosis.
+See also our article Qigong and healing.

 Although some of the more traditional Qigong sets are commonly associated with specific health benefits, it is rather the increased overall well-being, which is thought to be the main benefit of the regular Qigong practitioner.
 However, based on transmitted knowledge and skills new Qigong sets are constantly developed by health Qigong associations or medical qigong research institutes, which draw upon the theory of the meridians and the application of traditional movement principles.
 Some of these newly created sets are designed to serve a special health purpose by laying their special focus on the mobilisation of the body or taking into account their practicability for elderly people.
 The medicinal benefit of these medical Qigong sets and their positive impact for certain disease patterns can – if at all – only be assessed in the long run.